-Matthew Prescott is senior food policy director for The Humane Society of the United States, the world’s largest animal protection organization, and a leading figure in the global movement to reform our food system.
+Matthew Prescott is senior food policy director for The Humane Society of the United States and Advisor to the Good Food Institute.
+He’s a leading figure in the global movement to reform our food system.
 He's a sought-after speaker, published writer and thought leader on the topic, having lectured and spoken at Ivy League universities, and for dozens of Fortune 500 food companies, banks, investment firms, and more.